HealthCatalyst/Fabric.Cashmere/guides/components/picklist.md

 :::
 ##### Using More Advanced Values & Value Sets
-You can pass more advanced configuration into `[settings]` to take advantage of value sets, values with unique ids, and other advanced options.
+You can pass more advanced configuration into `[settings]` to take advantage of value sets, values with unique ids, and other options.
+See `IPicklistSettings` for more detail on available settings.

 #### HTML
 ``` html